 Our bronze pal overlooking Steamer Lane is the official greeter to the vibrant Santa Cruz surf scene (we don’t need to tell you that Santa Cruz is the birthplace of mainland surfing).
 Dedicated to all surfers “past present and future,” it was commissioned by the Santa Cruz Surfing Club and sculpted by artists Thomas Marsh and Brian W. Curtis.
 Like us, Marsh is a fan of the many seasonal adornments the statue sports—from floral leis to a Halloween pumpkin head or holiday Santa hat.

 Sunny Santa Cruz days—300 days per year to be exact—wouldn’t be the same without the Penny Ice Creamery.
 Opened in 2010, the humble Santa Cruz shop changed the game with organic ice cream made entirely from scratch in their small onsite dairy.
-Enjoy rotating seasonal flavors such as Pink Peppercorn with Dirty Girl Farms strawberries and Caramel Doodle with Verve Coffee at their three locales in downtown Santa Cruz, Pleasure Point, and Aptos.
+Enjoy rotating seasonal flavors such as Pink Peppercorn with Dirty Girl Farms strawberries and Caramel Doodle with Verve Coffee at their four locales in downtown Santa Cruz, Pleasure Point, Aptos, and Scotts Valley.
 Just make sure to opt for the toasted marshmallow topping.

 Perched at the end of a tetrapod-studded breakwater sheltering Santa Cruz Harbor, Walton Lighthouse is a photo-ready local landmark.
 Despite it’s classic design, the lighthouse is only 16 years old, named for Derek Walton, a prominent donor’s brother who was lost at sea in WWII.
 For close-up shots, you’ll have a squeal with delight—and, depending upon how much your camera cost, maybe a little concern—dodging the crashing tide.
 Or do like us: snap your pic from the Crow’s Nest second floor deck (with happy hour margarita in hand, natch).
 Bonus points for capturing it during the holidays when the beacon is strung with lights.